MRJ-XZ/ESP8266-Serial-Interrupt/README.md

 and enable interrupts:

     ETS_UART_INTR_ENABLE();
+This interrupt type is more suitable for debugging and checking for errors in communication.
 ### Setting more than 1 interrupt type
-use **BITWISE |** to set multiple interrupts:
+It's possible to utilize more than 1 type of interrupts. use **BITWISE |** to set multiple interrupts:

     SET_PERI_REG_MASK(UART_INT_ENA(0), UART_RXFIFO_TOUT_INT_ENA | UART_TXFIFO_EMPTY_INT_ENA);